 I was looking forward to visiting Milan for several reasons.

-One was to check out the Duomo, which is one of the most impressive buildings I’ve seen.
+One was to check out the Duomo Cathedral, which is one of the most impressive buildings I’ve seen.
 Another was to visit the San Siro and watch a match there, something I’ve wanted to do for ages.
-Finally, learning more about the city’s past was behind my reasons for visiting too.
+Finally, learning more about the city’s history was behind my reasons for visiting too.

 It’s fair to say Milan ticked all these boxes and I was pleasantly surprised by the city.
 It doesn’t have the allure of Rome or the coastlines of other places in Italy but it’s still got a lot to offer.

-Milan is a great city, and you’ll have a fantastic time should you visit.
+Milan is a vibrant city, and you’ll have a fantastic time should you visit.
 Maybe, just plan your trip a bit better than I did!

 If you’re wondering what to do in Milan, I have listed a few of the best places to see to ease some of the pressure on the decision-making front.